StellaOrg/ImplicitBVH.jl/README.md

 We do not need to store the "virtual" nodes in memory; rather, we can compute the number of virtual nodes we need to skip to get to a given node index, following the fantastic ideas from [1].

+# Performance

+As contact detection is one of the most computationally-intensive parts of physical simulation and computer vision applications, this implementation has been optimised for maximum performance and scalability:

+- Computing bounding volumes is optimised for triangles, e.g. constructing 249,882 `BSphere{Float64}` on a single thread takes 4.47 ms on my Mac M1.
+The construction itself has zero allocations; all computation can be done in parallel.
+- Building a complete bounding volume hierarchy from the 249,882 triangles of [`xyzrgb_dragon.obj`](https://github.com/alecjacobson/common-3d-test-models/blob/master/data/xyzrgb_dragon.obj) takes 11.83 ms single-threaded.
+The sorting step is the bottleneck, so multi-threading the Morton encoding and BVH up-building does not significantly improve the runtime; waiting on a multi-threaded sorter.
+- Traversing the same 249,882 `BSphere{Float64}` for the triangles (aggregated into `BBox{Float64}` parents) takes 136.38 ms single-threaded and 43.16 ms with 4 threads, at 79% strong scaling.

+Only fundamental Julia types are used - e.g. `struct`, `Tuple`, `UInt`, `Float64` - which can be straightforwardly inlined, unrolled and fused by the compiler.
+These types are also straightforward to transpile to accelerators via `KernelAbstractions.jl`(https://github.com/JuliaGPU/KernelAbstractions.jl) such as `CUDA`, `AMDGPU`, `oneAPI`, `Apple Metal`.

 # Roadmap